 - Child’s name and bio (activities, accomplishments, hobbies, etc.)

 - Parent/Guardian contact information.
 (If you are a teacher, minister, librarian or other professional, explain why you are submitting the work and what you would like to see happen.)

 - The proposal.
 A proposal to us can be a completed book, play, screenplay or poem.
 It can be a work in development.
 It can be a plan for a social mission, a social demonstration, or photos of visual art for a gallery proposal.
 (Note: If you are submitting a completed middle grade or YA book, send a sample of the first 3 chapters, explaining that the book is completed.
 If you are submitting a work in progress, you can submit the entire work.)

 Charlie’s Port was a fiscally sponsored project of Fractured Atlas for several years, a 501(c)(3) non-profit organization in New York City.
-Current contributions are from parents, artists, local Georgia businesses, and artists, all of which help execute our projects and develop new works.
+Current contributions are from parents, artists, local Georgia businesses, and artists.
+Their in-kind donations, volunteer work, and financial support help execute our projects and develop new work.
 We are in the process of obtaining our own 501(c)(3) with the help of Georgia Lawyers For The Arts.